voostindie/markdown-curator/README.md

 - They can define aliases in their front matter, natively supported by Obsidian.
 - They prevent dead links in your vault.
 - They allow you to explain what a marker is supposed to be used for, for future reference.
-- ...they could even have their own timeline!
+- ...they could even have their own timeline, or embed other queries!

 #### `period`